-Agency Date of Consultation Consultation Method & Attendees Summary of Outcomes WC advised that there are capacity constraints in the existing sewer system that a proposed sewer pumping station would discharge to.
+Agency Date of Consulta tion Consultation Method & Attendees Summary of Outcomes WC advised that there are capacity constraints in the existing sewer system thata proposed sewer pumping station would discharge to.
 This constraint would limit the discharge from a new pump station to the equivalent of around 2,500 lots.
-Discharge location from the proposed pump station would be in Joondalup Drive, near Keanefield Drive.
+Discharge location from the proposed pumpstation would be in Joondalup Drive, near Keanefield Drive.
 Similar sized sewers that are upstream of this location have had their capacity reduced by their flat gradient.
 WC sewer planning team were still reviewing sewer development scenarios to endeavour to achieve a viable location and sizing of the sewer pressure main, the key constraint being the topography along the pressure main route.
 WC to advice Burgess Design and TABEC once the planning team review is complete.
 Proposed pump station is not presently on the 5-year funded works program.
 Temporary discharge location at Monet Drive, Ashby is no longer an option as excess capacity has been taken by other projects.
-City of Wanneroo 15 July 2020 Preliminary feedback via email Preliminary feedback provided by the City's Land Development and Traffic Services departments, summarised as follows: Queried the intention for connection of Roads 21, 26 and 27 to the future Saponara Drive extension, given timing for this is currently unknown.
-Requirement to submit a Traffic &amp; Transport Report, which also addresses matters such as possible school sites or bus routes.
+City of Wanneroo 15 July 2020 Preliminary feedback via email Preliminary feedback provided by the City'sLand Development and Traffic Services departments, summarised as follows: Queried the intention for connection of Roads 21, 26 and 27 to the future SaponaraDrive extension, given timing for this is currently unknown.
+Requirement to submit a Traffic & Transport Report, which also addresses matters such as possible school sites or bus routes.
 Comment that the proposal could have possible connectivity issues.
-Request for roundabouts to be installed at all four-way intersections, as has been done at the Vincent Road/Griffiths Road/Rhoeo Outlook intersection.
+Request for roundabouts to be installed at allfour- way intersections, as has been done atthe Vincent Road/Griffiths Road/Rhoeo Outlook intersection.
 Roundabouts are favoured due to their lower crash rates and overall improved safety when designed in accordance with current standards.
-The proposed staggered intersection of Road 20 at Saponara Drive and Rhoeo Outlook would not be supported due to
+The proposed staggered intersection of Road 20 at Saponara Drive and Rhoeo Outlook would not be supported due to potential overlapping right turns issues onlocal roads.

-Agency Date of Consultation Consultation Method & Attendees Summary of Outcomes potential overlapping right turns issues on local roads.
-Department of Planning, Lands and Heritage 20 July 2020 Meeting Attendees: Robert Hodges (DPLH) Elisabeth Tamouridou (DPLH) Mitch Dodson (Acumen) Rachel Chapman (TBB) Jesse Dunbar (TBB) Structure Plan should detail any infrastructure contribution agreements with the City.
+Agency C Date of Consulta ion Consultation Method & Attendees Summary of Outcomes Department of Planning, Lands and Heritage 20 July 2020 Meeting Attendees: Robert Hodges (DPLH) Elisabeth Tamouridou (DPLH) Mitch Dodson (Acumen) Rachel Chapman (TBB) Jesse Dunbar (TBB) Structure Plan should detail any infrastructure contribution agreements with the City.
 This will assist in streamlining DPLH's assessment of the structure plan and future subdivision applications/conditions.
-A broader solution to wastewater for the precinct is preferred as opposed to a temporary or isolated solution for the subject land only.
+A broader solution to wastewater for theprecinct is preferred as opposed to a temporary or isolated solution for the subjectland only.
 Further discussion with Water Corporation was encouraged.
 Structure Plan should provide an indication of staging to guide implementation.
 Consideration should be given to the usability of POS 3 where vegetation is intended to be retained (e.g. pathways, seating areas, etc.).
-Structure Plan map should balance the amount of detail provided, noting that some level of detail would be beneficial given the fragmented ownership of the land.
-Consideration should be given to the connectivity of the broader precinct - suggestion that an east-west neighbourhood connector might be warranted to improve connectivity of adjoining landholdings.
+Structure Plan map should balance the amount of detail provided, noting that some level of detail would be beneficial given to the connectivity of the broader precinct - suggestion that an east-west neighbourhood connector might be warranted to improve connectivity of adjoining landholdings.